brokelyn/whatTimeIsIt-telegram-bot/README.md

 set some environment variables.

-1. Your bot api key should be named: `BOT_API_KEY=`
+1. Your bot api key should be named: `BOT_API_KEY=` 2.1.
+A SQLite file reference with an absolute path : `SQLITE_FILE=` 2.2.
+Or a database url if you use an external db: `DATABASE_URL=`

-2. A database url if you use an external db: `DATABASE_URL=` Do not set this variable when working in dev mode.
-If this variable is not set the program will create a local SQLite database in the src directory.
+When developing the usage of an SQLite database is recommended

 Then you should be able to start the application by calling `python3 main.py` in the `src` folder of the project.